zaynjameelabbas/zaynjameelabbas/README.md

-# 👋 Hi, I'm Zayn Jameel Abbas
+<h1 style="color: #4a4a4a; font-family: 'Press Start 2P', cursive;">👋 Hi there!
+I'm Zayn Abbas</h1>

-I'm a passionate software engineer with expertise in full-stack web development.
-I love building innovative solutions and creating engaging user experiences.
+I'm a software developer and NLP researcher with a passion for building innovative solutions.
+Welcome to my GitHub profile!

-## 🌐 My Website
+<h2 style="color: #6c63ff; font-family: 'Press Start 2P', cursive;">🌐 My Website</h2>

-Check out my personal website at [zaynabbas.com](https://zaynabbas.com) to learn more about me, my skills, and my projects.
+Check out my personal website at <a href="https://zaynabbas.com" style="color: #6c63ff;">zaynabbas.com</a> to learn more about me, my skills, and my projects.

-## 🚀 Featured Projects
+<h2 style="color: #6c63ff; font-family: 'Press Start 2P', cursive;">🚀 Featured Projects</h2>

 - [Project 1](link-to-project-1) - Brief description of the project.
 - [Project 2](link-to-project-2) - Brief description of the project.